Skip to content

 globalContext object No Custom global parameters, special key: track_id (used for tracking features)

 enableResourceHostIP boolean No Whether to collect the IP address of the requested target domain.
-Scope: Only affects the default collection when enableNativeUserResource is set to true. iOS: Supported under >= iOS 13.
-Android: Okhttp maintains an IP cache mechanism for the same domain, generating only once unless the IP connected to the server changes under the same OkhttpClient.
+Scope: Only affects default collection when enableNativeUserResource is set to true. iOS: Supported on >= iOS 13.
+Android: Okhttp caches IP addresses for the same domain, so only one generation occurs if the IP does not change for the same OkhttpClient.

 rumDiscardStrategy string No Discard strategy: discard discards new data (default), discardOldest discards old data

-rumCacheLimitCount number No Maximum local cache limit for RUM entries [10_000,), default 100_000
+rumCacheLimitCount number No Maximum number of locally cached RUM entries [10_000,), default 100_000

 Log Configuration